NUFFIELD - Key Persons

 - Retired from Oxford University in 2013.
 He Is Now Global Distinguished Professor of Economic History at New York University, Abu Dhabi

-Research Interests : History of economic growth and inequality, environmental history, technological change, public policy.
+Research Interests: History of economic growth and inequality, environmental history, technological change, public policy.

 His articles have won the Cole Prize, the Redlich Prize, and the Explorations Prize.
 His books include Enclosure and the Yeoman: The Agricultural Development of the South Midlands, 1450-1850, and Farm to Factory: A Re-interpretation of the Soviet Industrial Revolution, both of which won the Ranki Prize of the Economic History Association.
-Currently, he is studying the global history of wages and prices, pre-industrial living standards around the world, the economic history of the Middle East, and the causes of global inequality.
-Professor Allen is a Fellow of the British Academy and the Royal Society of Canada.
+He has also written The British Industrial Revolution in Global Perspective, Global Economic History: A Very Short Introduction, and The Industrial Revolution: A Very Short Introduction.

 Job Titles: